-Question ID 1-E2TOBP Question Type Legislative Question: Are waste areas of the site be eing inspected, as spec ified in the ECA?
+Question ID 1-E2TOBP Question Type Legislative Question: Are waste areas of the site being inspected, as specified in the ECA?
 Legislative Requirement EPA 27 (1); Observation Yes In accordance with Condition 9(3) of the ECA, all waste shall be inspected by Trained personnel prior to being accepted at the site to ensure that the waste is of a type approved for acceptance under this ECA.
 Ministère de l'Environnement, de la Protection de la nature et des Parcs

-4 50503/ Le viele time
+Owner them.
+Theme

 Question ID 1-E2TOBY Question Type Legislative

 Question:

 Are trained/competent personnel inspecting the waste areas, as specified in the ECA?

 Legislative Requirement EPA 27 (1);

 Observation

 Yes In accordance with Condition 14(1) of the ECA, all incoming and outgoing wastes shall be inspected by trained personnel prior to being received, transferred and/or shipped to ensure wastes are being managed and disposed of in accordance with the EPA and Regulation 347.

 Question ID 1-E2TOCQ Question Type Legislative

-Question: L 1
+Question: 1 1

-Is the site maintaining records on incoming, outgoing, and waste storage amounts, as specified in the ECA?
+Is the site maintaining records specified in the ECA? s on incoming, outgoing g, and waste stora ge amounts, as

-Legislative Requirement t EPA 27 (1);
+Legislative Requirement EPA 27 (1);

 Observation

-No Condition 15(2) of the ECA rewritten format, and shall inclu- waste at the site at the end of each type of waste shipped fr Annual Report shall include a wastes received and transferr At time of the inspection, reco provided for review.
-However quantities of waste quantities de the date, quantity and the operating week ar om the site.
-Condition detailed monthly summed red from the site. ords of the daily quantit , a review of the 2021 nd source of waste ad the quantities an 12(1) of the ECA a mary of the type an ies of waste receiv Annual Report show received, quantity of ad destination of lso requires that the d quantity of all ed at the site were
+No Condition 15(2) of the ECA requires that a log shall be maintained, either electronically or in written format, and shall include the date, quantity and source of waste received, quantity of waste at the site at the end of the operating week and the quantities and destination of each type of waste shipped from the site.
+Condition 12(1) of the ECA also requires that the Annual Report shall include a detailed monthly summary of the type and quantity of all wastes received and transferred from the site.
+At time of the inspection, records of the daily quantities of waste received at the site were provided for review.
+However, a review of the 2021 Annual Report showed that only annual quantities of waste quantities are included in the Annual Report

 ACTION 1.
 In accordance with Condition 12(1)(a), the Township shall include a detailed monthly summary of the type and quantity of all wastes received and transferred from the site in the Annual Report.

 Question ID 949100 Question Type Legislative

-Question:
+Question: -